A persistent volume associated with your cluster has crossed the warning threshold of 90% used capacity and is expected to fill up within 4 days.

 In very specific scenarios, it is better to schedule data migration in the same cluster, but to a new instance.
 This may be difficult to accomplish due to how certain resources are managed in Kubernetes.

-This is the most common scenario for resolving filling up persistent volumes.
+This is the most common scenario to resolve persistent volumes filling up.
 However, it is significantly more expensive and may be time-consuming.
-Also, migrating to a new cluster might cause split-brain issues.
-As an example, the general procedure may have the following steps:
+Migrating to a new cluster might also cause split-brain issues.

 If you cannot resolve the issue, see the following resources: